 Trees and shrubs do best with a complete fertilizer, after leaves have fallen.
 Autumn is also a good time to add iron fertilizers for iron deficiencies, which is indicated by yellow-colored leaves throughout the growing season.
 When in doubt, ask one of our knowledgeable staff to help you choose the fertilizers that are right for your landscape.

-After irrigation is turned off, plants still need winter watering in our high desert climate.
+Even though winter is here and plants are dormant they still need winter watering in our high desert climate.

 We recommend thoroughly watering trees, shrubs, lawns and perennial beds at least once a month.
 Remember to water when temperatures are above 40 degrees, and with enough time for the water to fully soak into the soil.

-Added water, along with a thick bed of mulch, will protect plants from a summer drought the next year.
+Added water, along with a thick bed of mulch, will help protect plants throughout the harsh winter months.

 Newly planted trees, shrubs and perennials are the most at risk.
 Try to water these 2-3 times a month.
 Fall-laid sod will also need extra moisture.